Last Updated: August 25, 2021

 - practicing physical distancing, and;

-- completing mandatory COVID-19 online training and participation in mandatory COVID-19 testing and contact tracing.
+- completing mandatory COVID-19 online training and participation in mandatory COVID-19 vaccination or testing, and contact tracing.

 We encourage you to discuss and set mutual expectations with your research supervisor.
 Discussion topics on COVID-19 safety can be found below: